 In the school room, that used to be a dining room and now has no function except storage of desks pushed to the wall, the view is clear.
 The men of Ruby bunch at its windows.
-Finding nothing but confirming evidence elsewhere in the Convent, they gather in The orew is clear to the schoolroom.
+Finding nothing but confirming evidence elsewhere in the Convent, they gather in the schoolroom.
 The New Fathers of Ruby, Oklahoma.
-The chill they first encountered is gone; they are warm with perspiration is brace may and the sharp odor of righteousness.
+The chill they first encountered is gone; they are warm with perspiration and the sharp odor of righteousness.
 The view is clear.